 And waited.
 And waited.
 Crowds formed.
 And yet, nothing.

-Finally a policeman stopped by to inform us that the tram workers were on strike and they had no idea when it would be running again.
+Finally a police officer stopped by to tell us that the tram workers were on strike and they had no idea when it would be running again.

 Welcome to Italy.

 With our hearts set on going to the beach at this point (sitting in a ship all day was just not an acceptable option), I again reached out to a local for other options.

 “The bus…follow me,” said the young woman who quickly befriended me.
 We chatted about where we were from (she was from Rome) and where we were going (she was backpacking through Italy).
 She asked me about my Italian and where I learned to speak it so well (it’s OK).